franticnerd/bigdata-bootcamp/content/docs/sessions/Python-for-Data-Analysis.md

 ## 6. Pandas and Scikit-Learn for Data Science

 In this section, we will look at a data science example using pandas as data management tool and scikit-learn (sklearn) as algorithm implementation.
-This section is modified from [here](https://elitedatascience.com/python-machine-learning-tutorial-scikit-learn).
+This section is modified from [this tutorial](https://elitedatascience.com/python-machine-learning-tutorial-scikit-learn).

-### Package import
+### 6.1.
+Import packages

 ```python
 import numpy as np